What Does an Admissions Coordinator Do?

-- Ensure all new students have a valid POG before start.
+- Ensure all new students have a valid POG before starting.

 - Working through selected agencies to obtain POG.

-- Secure POG for all new students on or before start.
+- Secure POG for all new students on or before the start.

 - Conduct all activities in accordance with the highest ethical standards.
 Adhere to all state and federal accreditation and institute rules and regulations regarding student recruitment.